 No sugar or dairy

 This really cracks me up!
-My devotional for today from my little book, A Spectacle of Glory, by Joni, actually starts out by saying: “Enjoying a bit of junk food now and then in moderation is no sin.
+My devotional for today from my little book, A Spectacle of Glory, by Joni Earackson Tada, actually starts out by saying: “Enjoying a bit of junk food now and then in moderation is no sin.
 A little salty snack, a piece of chocolate, or the occasional Frappuccino won’t do us lasting physical harm.”
 Did you hear that?
 “IN MODERATION!”
 Yes, Joni is totally right, if moderation is the result.
 But if you are a sugar-addict like me, it usually doesn’t resemble moderation.
 Interestingly, other words that are synonymous with moderation are restraint and self-control.
-Okay, so I must admit coming up on this last week has caused me some distress.
-After this week is over, how will I maneuver through my days in moderation and restraint and self-control, and not exceed what is regarded reasonable?
+It certainly is no surprise that “Self-control” is a fruit of the Spirit (Galatians 5:22-23).

 Leafing through Charles Swindoll’s book, Living the Proverbs, I re-read parts of Week 18, “The Grind of Addiction”.
 Addictions or Compulsions come in all sizes, shapes and colors.
 Not to mention varieties!
 Whether it’s drugs or alcohol or shopping or eating or watching TV or playing games or smoking or sweets, “No addiction – I repeat: no addiction – is stronger than the Almighty.
 Never forget that His power stills storms and heals diseases and raises the dead.
 The wrong desires that come into your life aren’t anything new and different.”